-A groin strain is a muscular tear or rupture to any one of your groin muscles; usually one of the hip adductor muscle group.
+A groin strain is a muscular tear or rupture to any one of your groin muscles, usually one of the hip adductor muscle groups.
 Your body has five adductor muscles: adductor brevis, longus, magnus, pectineus and gracilis.
-Any of these groin muscles can overstrain, but the most common is adductor longus.
+Any of these groin muscles can overstrain, but the most common is the adductor longus.
 A groin strain usually occurs with high-speed activities such as kicking, change of direction or sprinting.

 What are the Symptoms of Groin Strain?

 - Pain on a stretch of your groin muscles.

 - Groin pain during groin muscle contraction – thigh squeeze.